 Firms should identify the most appropriate SDD measures to apply to business relationships or transactions in accordance with their policies and procedures.
-SDD measures which firms may apply, include but are not limited to:
+SDD measures, which Firms may apply, include but are not limited to:

 - Adjusting the timing of CDD where the product or transaction sought has features that limit its use for ML/TF purposes, for example by: - Verifying the customer's or beneficial owner's identity during the establishment of the business relationship; or - Setting defined thresholds or reasonable time limits, above or after which the identity of the customers or beneficial owners must be verified.
-In such circumstances, firms should make sure that: - This does not result in a de facto exemption from CDD.
-Firms should ensure that the customer's or beneficial owner's identity will ultimately be verified;
+In such circumstances, Firms should make sure that: - This does not result in a de facto exemption from CDD; - They have systems or processes20 in place to detect when the threshold or time limit has been reached; and